The best hand weeders in 2026, tested on real weeds by real gardeners

 How to choose the best weeding tool

-• If you’re constantly rooting out established weeds in the lawn, look for a weeder with a pronounced bend or fulcrum to help give you the leverage you need to prise them out, without disturbing the turf around them.
+• If you’re constantly rooting out established weeds in the lawn, look for a weeder with a pronounced bend or fulcrum to help give you the leverage you need to prise them out, without disturbing the turf around them

-• For stubborn dandelions with long taproots and other established weeds a strong handle and a long narrow head will help lift them and withstand the force that’s needed.
+• For stubborn dandelions with long taproots and other established weeds, a strong handle and a long, narrow head will help lift them and withstand the force that’s needed

-• Weeders with a curved end are helpful for hooking out younger and shallower rooting weeds with a hoe like action, while those with tines that claw or drag through the soil are great for attacking clumps of annual weeds as well as cultivating the soil once they’re gone.
+• Weeders with a curved end are helpful for hooking out younger and shallower-rooting weeds with a hoe-like action, while those with tines that claw or drag through the soil are great for attacking clumps of annual weeds, as well as cultivating the soil once they’re gone

-• A forked end and a sharp or serrated edge will help you cut through the soil more easily as will weeders with prongs or tines, which are particularly useful for weeds in difficult, stony soil.
+• A forked end and a sharp or serrated edge will help you cut through the soil more easily, as will weeders with prongs or tines, which are particularly useful for weeds in difficult, stony soil

 How to use a hand weeder

 To successfully root out weeds, insert the garden weeder into the soil close to the weed roots to loosen them.
 Hold the leaves ready to give them a gentle tug, to help ease them out and push the weeder back against the soil, to gain leverage.
-The weed should pop up out of the ground straight away or you may need to repeat this action several times around the roots first.
+The weed should pop up out of the ground straight away, or you may need to repeat this action several times around the roots first.

 How we tested hand weeders

-Each Gardeners' World Magazine reader was sent a hand weeder and asked to use it for a few weeks, in a range of different areas of their garden, tackling both perennial and annual weeds.
+Each BBC Gardeners' World Magazine reader was sent a hand weeder and asked to use it for a few weeks, in a range of different areas of their garden, tackling both perennial and annual weeds.
+The weeder was reviewed with the reader assessing it for comfort, looking at how it felt in the hand, its weight and whether the hand weeder had a good, comfortable grip.
+They also looked at its design, the materials the weeding tool was made of, its strength, any features it may have, such as a fulcrum or serrated edge, and if it was easy to clean.

-The hand weeders were then reviewed for performance, focussing on how easy the garden weeder was to use, how well it removed weeds, which types and how it coped with different soils.
+The hand weeders were then reviewed for performance, focusing on how easy the garden weeder was to use, how well it removed weeds, which types it removed, and how it coped with different soils.
+Finally, its value for money was assessed, considering all of the above in relation to its RRP and the length of warranty.